mshortcodes/color_my_practice/README.md

 - Very dark green -> 1hr+

 This is tracked as "color_depth" in the logs schema, which can be thought of as an enumeration.
 There is also a "confirmed" column which can only be set to true if the parent has confirmed by entering the password.

+## Testing the API

+### Swagger

+Swagger automatically generates interactive documentation when provided a .json or .yml file that defines the API.
+I chose to implement this for two reasons:

+1. Create a visually appealing documentation page
+2. Make testing easier for those who prefer a GUI

+Unfortunately, swagger is not perfect.
+It **_does not automatically manage cookies_**, which this API requires for many endpoints.
+If testing with swagger, you must manually get the appropriate cookie's value from the browser's devtools.
+On Chrome, this can be accessed with ctrl+shift+i (f12) > application > cookies.

+### Curl

 ## API